deistical-deodorize4/pi02w-server-stack/README.md

 2. Under **Upstream DNS Servers**, you should see `172.20.0.2#53` (custom)
 3. Go to **Tools > Ping** and ping `google.com` — it should resolve

-To view Pi-hole query statistics, check the dashboard at `http://[YOUR-PI-IP]:8081/admin`.

 ### Configure Tailscale